jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     def for_loop():
         return None

-  and the terminal shows a :doc:`/exceptions/TypeError` because the :doc:`function signature </functions/functions>` does not match the call in the test
+  and the terminal shows a :ref:`TypeError` because the :doc:`function signature </functions/functions>` does not match the call in the test

   .. code-block:: python